NSoiffer/MathCAT/README.md

 MathCAT is written in Rust and can be built to interface with C/C++.
 It can also be built with a Python interface.
 The Python interface is used by NVDA and by Orca.

 ## Current Status
 MathCAT is under active development and I expect that by the end of September, it will be usable as a MathPlayer replacement for those using the English version.
-It will not be as complete or polished in some was as MathPlayer though.
+It will not be as complete or polished in some ways as MathPlayer though.

 By the end of the year, I expect MathCAT to be ready for all English users and hope to have a good start on some of the translations.
 Initial translations will be based on programmatic translations from MathPlayer's (public) files and are likely to be very buggy until volunteers step forward to fix them.